 The importance of self-care during lockdown

-According to the Black Dog Institute self-care is often the first thing that gets sacrificed when life is stressful, and people often think that taking time for themselves seems indulgent.
-But looking after your own wellbeing will help you get through this challenging time and will help you to better care for others.
+According to the Black Dog Institute, self-care is often the first thing that gets sacrificed when life is stressful, and people often think that taking time for themselves seems indulgent.
+However, looking after your own wellbeing will help you get through challenging times, and it will also help you to better care for others.

 Self-care refers to the activities and practices that we deliberately choose to engage in on a regular basis to maintain and enhance our health and wellbeing.